Xiaofei-it/pinoc/docs/pinoc_usage.md

 ## Configuration

-Pinoc needs a configuration to specify the replacement or the modification of methods.
+Pinoc needs a configuration to specify the replacements or modifications of methods.
 The configuration is a Json string, which is always downloaded from a server.

 Therefore, remember to download a configuration from your server.